RichardByrne95/CI-MS4-TuckIn/README.md

 -   Add prompt to remove everything from order when food from another restaurant is in the bag
 -   Allow the user to store a bag for each restaurant
 -   Add choices to food modal e.g. select toppings
+-   Add ability for restaurants to issue discount codes